 07 April 2009 by Anna Staford

 Today, New Zealanders are largely sophisticated and highly educated urban dwellers.
-Members of a unique and vibrant multicultural society, New Zealanders are embracing 21st century technology and culture in record numbers.
+Members of a unique and vibrant multicultural society, people of New Zealand are embracing 21st century technology and culture in record numbers.
 But New Zealanders also have a background of quiet but rugged individualism, self-reliance, and a genius for invention qualities still evident in the population today.

-Outdoor People - New Zealand has a low population density and spectacular scenery.
+New Zealand has a low population density and spectacular scenery.
 As a result, many New Zealanders have a love of their landscape and the outdoors.
-Hiking, mountaineering, and kayaking are enjoyed by many New Zealanders, while many more will explore their landscape with a trip to the beach or a bush walk.
+Hiking, mountaineering, and kayaking are enjoyed by many New Zealanders, while many more will explore their landscape with a trip to the beach or a bushwalk.
 They are following in the footsteps of perhaps the most adventurous Kiwi, Sir Edmund Hillary, who conquered Mount Everest, the world's highest mountain, in 1953.

-Rural Economy - As the 20th century progressed, the make-up and character of the New Zealand population began to radically change.
+As the 20th century progressed, the make-up and character of the New Zealand population began to radically change.
 In the early part of the century the New Zealand economy was largely dependent on agriculture and the export of primary produce.
-However, after the Second World War, more and more people moved to the cities, and manufacturing and tertiary industries became established.
+However, after the Second World War, more and more people moved to the cities, and the manufacturing and tertiary industries became established.

-Taming the Land - Despite recent changes, New Zealand still has a sizeable rural population and farming is a major export earner.
+Despite recent changes, New Zealand still has a sizeable rural population and farming is a major export earner.
 While the traditional exports of wool, meat, and dairy products are still very strong, new products, including Cervena (New Zealand venison), flowers, fruit, biotechnology, and wine are now also contributing greatly to our exports.
-Like the rest of the population, the farming sector have diversified and embraced technology, making New Zealand one of the most productive and efficient agricultural producers in the world.
+Like the rest of the population, the farming sector has diversified and embraced technology, making New Zealand one of the most productive and efficient agricultural producers in the world.